 If this sounds like something you want then the team at Kia Ora Tai Chi would love to hear from you.
 We are looking for adults of any age and ability, who are keen to make a regular commitment to learning tai chi.

-To find out if tai chi is for you, please come along to one or both of the free sessions on Monday 17th and Wednesday 19th February, 2020, 6.30-7.15pm, in the Clayton Park School hall, Wattle Downs, Manurewa, Auckland 2013.
+To find out if tai chi is for you, please come along to one or both of the free “taster sessions” on Monday 20th and Wednesday 22nd July 2020, 6.30-7.15pm, in the Clayton Park School hall, Wattle Downs, Manurewa, Auckland 2103.
 Refer to map.
 Please note that the entrance to the hall and free parking is off Wattle Farm Road.

 To RSVP or to ask questions about the classes, please use theContact Form

-Cost of classes: The classes on the 17th and 19th February are FREE.
+Cost of classes: The classes on the 20th and 22nd of July are FREE.
 After that, prices start from $9.50 per class.
 A discount is available for those who are referredby ACC and Age Concern for the Community Group Strength and Balance Exercise programme (“Live Stronger for Longer”).
 You must be aged 65+ to be referred.

 What to wear: Please wear loose comfortable clothing and flat-soled shoes (such as sneakers, trainers or tennis shoes).
-Please also bring a drinking bottle of water.
+Please also bring a bottle of drinking water.

 Here at Kia Ora Tai Chi, we are all constantly amazed at thehealth improvements that our students tell us about once they attend our classes on a regular basis:

 feeling better all over and less stressed

 improved breathing, with less wheezing or feeling like they’ve ‘run out of breath’

 playing with their children or grandchildren for longer without getting tired

 lowering their high blood pressure

 feeling more flexible and moving better with less aches and pains

 better balance/less falls